hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Deploy sample Nginx applications

-In order to validate the Ingress TLS termination, three sample Nginx applications will be deployed to the cluster using the YAML manifest files from GitHub repo [ingress-demo](https://github.com/GuopingJia/ingress-demo):
+In order to validate the Ingress TLS termination, three sample Nginx applications will be deployed to the cluster using the YAML manifest files from the GitHub repo [ingress-demo](https://github.com/GuopingJia/ingress-demo):

 ```shell
 $ tree ingress-demo/